melatiptrs/melatiptrs.github.io/README.md

-Check out the minimal portfolio at https://chriskhanhtran.github.io/minimal-portfolio
+Check out the my portfolio at https://melatiptrs.github.io/